 - On average, loan officers disclosed 3.58 non-interest fees to experienced shoppers, compared to 2.97 non-interest fees to inexperienced shoppers

-- 68% of experienced shoppers were given information on total cost of credit, compared to 12% of inexperienced shoppers
+- 68 percent of experienced shoppers were given information on total cost of credit, compared to 12 percent of inexperienced shoppers

 Printed materials were conspicuously absent during sales visits and did not comply with guidelines.
 All shoppers asked for a payment plan, and experienced shoppers asked for a key facts document using the term “summary document” to avoid suspicion.
 Shoppers were also directed to collect any printed materials they could find in the branch.

-- Loan officers showed shoppers a payment plan in only one of every ten visits, and mostly to experienced shoppers and small loan applicants.
+- Loan officers showed shoppers a payment plan in only 12 percent of visits, and mostly to experienced shoppers and small loan applicants.

-- A key facts document was rarely (5.9%) shown in the first visit, even if asked for or hinted at by the shopper.
+- A key facts document was rarely (6 percent) shown in the first visit, even if asked for or hinted at by the shopper.

-- Among institutions that had any leaflets available, less than 40% stated interest rates on their written materials.
+- Among institutions that had any leaflets available, less than 40 percent stated interest rates on their written materials.

 - Contrary to BoU’s Financial Consumer Protection Guidelines, only a handful of printed materials which included interest rates were accompanied by the total cost of credit.
 In no case was the total cost of credit printed more prominently than the interest rate.